-Pacific Ethanol was able to successfully process incoming sorghum into ethanol at its existing facility, including prior to making any of the modifications or updates to the plant that were initially proposed.
+Aemetis successfully processed incoming sorghum into ethanol.
 Table 3 summarizes processing results.
-In total, processing sorghum in lieu of corn ethanol was found to minimally reduce ethanol yield, by less than 0.5 percent.
-Sorghum did, however, result in much greater reductions in the amount of distiller's oil produced by the facility, by up to approximately 15 percent, based on a 30/70 sorghum/corn input ratio.
-Reductions in distiller's oil represent a meaningful reduction in a saleable coproduct, in comparison to a corn-based process.
+In total, processing sorghum in lieu of corn ethanol was found to minimally reduce ethanol yield, by 0.25 to 0.5 percent.
+Sorghum did, however, result in much greater reductions in the amount of distiller's oil produced by the facility, equivalent to a 30 to 50 percent reduction.
+Reductions in distiller's oil represent a meaningful reduction in a saleable co-product, in comparison to a corn-based process.
 Routine tests of product fuel indicated no change in fuel quality.
 Similarly, no change in facility air emissions were observed.
 Existing equipment was found to be sufficient to process the incoming sorghum feedstock without process interference.